whytekieran/Data-Representation-Project/README.md

 **_EXAMPLE:_** *```http://galwayparks.com/removepark/1```* </br>
 This URL would be used to remove the park with an ID of 1, every park in the dataset has a unique ID that we use to identify it.
 In relational databases we would refer to this ID as a primary key.
 This URL would not retrieve any data, simply remove the data we specify.

-There are many ways that a delete request could be handled on the server side.
-One way is to use node express.
-Using express i can specify what to do when using a HTTP delete method and if this method gets a specific url.
+Here is another example using Node Express.
+Using Express we can specify what to do when using a HTTP DELETE method and if this method gets a specific url.
 Below is an example of the possible server side code.

  ```
     var express = require('express');